arne-fuchs/pyUsageApi/README.md

 Minimal Api to call system infos written in python

 The api will run on port 8001
+All objects will be returned as json obejcts

 #Usage

 localhost:5000/cpuinfo

-Returns string with CPU usage in percent
+Returns CPU usage in percent

 localhost:5000/cpucount

-Returns string with numbers of logical CPU cores
+Returns numbers of logical CPU cores

 localhost:5000/temp

-Return string with temperatures (Doesnt work yet)
+Returns temperatures

 localhost:5000/netstat

-Returns string with netstats
+Returns netstats

 localhost:5000/uptime

-Returns string with the current uptime in seconds
+Returns current uptime in seconds

 localhost:5000/memoryinfo

-Returns json object with memory info
+Returns memory info